thedarkwriter/courseware-lms-content/video/variables_templates_LVM.md

 }
 ```

-When I'm finished, I use the `puppet parser` tool to check my syntax.
+Now that this is done, I'll use the `puppet parser` tool to check my syntax.

     puppet parser validate pasture/manifests/init.pp

 <div class = "lvm-task-number"><p>Task 6:</p></div>

-I will connect to `pasture.puppet.vm` to trigger a Puppet run and test my changes.
+To test my changes, I'll connect to `pasture.puppet.vm` and trigger a Puppet.
-I used a tool to create a new node with that name for this lesson, added that
-system to the Learning VM's `/etc/hosts`, and handled the cert signing
-process for me.
-Though this is a new system, it has the same name as the one
+Though the quest tool created a new node for this lesson, it has the same name as the one
 I was working on in the previous lesson, so the classification in my `site.pp`
 manifest will still apply.

     ssh learning@pasture.puppet.vm

-I trigger a Puppet agent run.

     sudo puppet agent -t

-If the run throws any errors, I can go back and review my code.
-Remember that the
-`puppet parser` tool can check for syntax errors, but it does not guarantee
-that my Puppet code can be correctly compiled into a catalog and define the
-state I intend.

-Once the Puppet run has successfully completed, I disconnect to return to my
-session on the Learning VM itself.
+Now that the run is complete, I'll disconnect.

     exit

-I'll use the `curl` command again to see that my changes to the defaults have
+and run the `curl` against the cowsay api to see my new changes in effect.
-taken effect.

     curl 'pasture.puppet.vm/api/v1/cowsay?message=Hello!'